4 Easy Ways to Automate the SOX Testing Process

-History of internal controls
+History of SOX and internal controls

-COSO released the Internal Control-Integrated Framework," which presented a common definition of internal controls and provided a framework against which internal control systems may be assessed and improved.
-This report is one standard that U.S. companies use to evaluate their compliance with FCPA.
+COSO released the Internal Control-Integrated Framework in 1992, which gave a definition of internal controls and provided a framework for assessing and improving those systems.
+This report is just one thing that U.S. companies use to evaluate their compliance with FCPA.

 The SOX testing process

-The three rounds of SOX testing:
+Three rounds of SOX testing:

 Automating the SOX control testing process